 Some of the important festivals of the state include the Mopin and Solung celebrated by the Addis, Losar, the festival of Monpa people; Dari of the diaspora, Si-doniyi of the tagins; Reh of the Idu-Mishmi community; Nissum of Nishing people, etc. There is a practice of sacrificing animals on the occasion of most festivals.

 Arunachal Pradesh is famous for weaving, bamboo work, carpet making, and wood carving and their artistic craftsmanship has been passed on from one generation to another.
 Handloom weaving, basketry, carpentry, ivory and metal crafts, and pottery and blacksmithy are also popular.

-Various variety of beaded ornaments and jewelry can be found in the area while traditional ornaments of cast, bronze, and silver can also be found.
+Various varieties of beaded ornaments and jewelry can be found in the area while traditional ornaments of cast, bronze, and silver can also be found.
 Tangkha painting is popular in Tawang, west kameng and Upper Siang districts.
-Carpet making is done in Changlang and upper siand areas.
+Carpet making is done in Changlang and upper isand areas.
 With so many tribes and sunb-tribes, the state can be called the storehouse of handloom designs as each tribe has its own unique design and style.

 - Tapir Gao – Bharatiya Janata Party (BJP) Member of Parliament (MP)

 - Dorjee Khandu – CM of Arunachal Pradesh